alurm/42-header/readme.txt

-Header 42

-Screenshot in located in file: screenshot.png.

-Prepend School 42 header to files.

-File may contain something, be empty or not exist at all.
+This script prepends 42 headers to given files.
+Files don't have to be empty, but may be.
+If a file doesn't exist, it is created.

+Usage: 42-header path [...]

-Customize ``who'' and ``domain'' variables in file.sh to suit you needs.
+``who'' and ``domain'' variables can be set to suit user's needs.

-Run ``sh check.sh'' to launch shellcheck.

-Usage: header_42 path ...

-Installation option

-	Create a script called ``header_42'' somewhere in you path the with following content:
-		#!/usr/bin/env sh
-		exec sh path/to/this/file.sh "$@"

-	Run ``chmod +x path/to/header_42''.

 License: MIT.

-Bugs: since this script is not self-contained, it's hard to install.